Blackaddr/TouchMIDI/README.md

 June 2020

-- automatic storing and recall of last active setlist and preset (flash remaining)
 - add options to copy presets to/from flash/sd rather than whole flash contents.
 - move file operations to a different thread than the GUI
 - speed up flash saving (doesn't seem possible???)
+- (DONE) improve redraws on ScreensMidiControlConfig.cpp
+- (DONE) fix scrolling and editing on Preset Edit screen
+- (DONE) automatic storing and recall of last active setlist and preset (flash remaining)
 - (DONE) support created and deletion of setlists on setlist screen
 - (DONE) switch the nav screen over to the listDisplay class
 - (DONE) support multiple setlists